gautamramk/FQ-PIE-for-Linux-Kernel/README.md

     current_qdelay = queue_.byte_length()/dequeue_rate

-This page describes the implementation of FQ-PIE in C.
+The following sections describe the implementation of FQ-PIE in the Linux kernel.

 ## Changes in File Structuring
 The original sch_pie.c code was taken, and the necessary pie queue management functions, i.e enqueue, dequeue functions were transferred to pie.h.